 Undergirding all I do is my relationship with God as a follower of Jesus Christ.
 I find my ultimate vision, purpose, identity, mission and destiny in Jesus.

 For years now I’ve been looking for ways to live intentionally for Christ.
 I knew that following Jesus didn’t just happen by accident.
 I wanted to live a meaningful, whole, well-invested, impactful, effective life for the glory of God and the good of others.
-So about two years ago I realized that unless I took intentional aim at the things I cared about most, like my relationship with God, my marriage, my kids, my community of faith, and my work then I was going to drift from year to year not achieving those things I dreamed of, felt called to and considered most important.
+So about four years ago I realized that unless I took intentional aim at the things I cared about most, like my relationship with God, my marriage, my kids, my community of faith, and my work then I was going to drift from year to year not achieving those things I dreamed of, felt called to and considered most important.

 It was then that I really stepped up my game and began crafting a roadmap for intentional living.
 I adopting a long term process mindset and set out on a whole new experiment and adventure.
 This experiment has lead me to discover more and more how my beliefs impact every area of my life and inform all my actions, how my Sunday worship impacts my Monday work, and how Christianity is the most practical religion on earth.

 The cost of living unintentional lives is too great to ignore.

 Taking too much control or too little control of our lives can have devastating spiritual consequences.
 What we all need is a Jesus-centric, biblical approach to how people change, live effectively, and impact the world around them.